csorgyu/uda_capstone/project_files/README.md

 I registered the dataset manually as a tabular dataset, I used the default storage as a datastore.
 Other datastores can be registered of various types.

+I was using a 4 node compute cluster for both Auto ML and Hyperdrive based training and ACI based service deployment.

 ## Dataset

 ### Dataset overview ###